 North Country Chamber Players Background

 In 1978, a group of ten musicians holding principal positions with such prestigious ensembles as the Orpheus Chamber Orchestra, Minnesota Orchestra, New York City Ballet and Opera Orchestras, and New York’s Speculum Musicae partnered with the Franconia Chamber of Commerce to form one of the first rural community-sponsored chamber ensembles in America.
-Now in their 41st season, the North Country Chamber Players, through their unwavering commitment to the communities of northern New Hampshire, have successfully built an audience for classical music in the region.
+Now in their 42nd season, the North Country Chamber Players, through their unwavering commitment to the communities of northern New Hampshire, have successfully built an audience for classical music in the region.

-During the past four decades, the Chamber Players have designed and presented concerts, multi-media presentations, lectures, seminars and informances of the highest artistic and intellectual standards.
+During the past four decades, the Chamber Players have designed and presented concerts, multi-media presentations, lectures, seminars, and informances of the highest artistic and intellectual standards.
 Following the only Boston performance in their history, at the Museum of Fine Arts in 2013, the group was described by the critic from the Boston Musical Intelligencer as, “a sophisticated group of experienced, passionate, focused, and obviously talented musicians.
 They performed with verve and precision.
 Their confident and uplifting performance precipitated an enthusiastic and prolonged standing ovation.
-Certainly a treat when they venture forth from their idyllic rural home to share some of their high-caliber music-making with us city slickers!”
+Certainly, a treat when they venture forth from their idyllic rural home to share some of their high-caliber music-making with us city slickers!”

-With a goal of continually expanding and adding richness to their local community building efforts, the Players have frequently partnered with New Hampshire and local regional artists and groups like the Starbird Puppet Theater (Tamworth), the Weathervane Theater (Whitefield), the Papermill Playhouse (Lincoln), Bread and Puppet Theater (Glover, VT), the Frost Place (Franconia), Women’s Rural Entrepreneurial Network (Bethlehem), the Jefferson Chorus, the Summerfare Chorus (Jefferson), and Ballet New England (Wayland, MA), often successfully demonstrating the powerful connections between diverse art forms and artistic communities.
+With a goal of continually expanding and adding richness to their local community-building efforts, the Players have frequently partnered with New Hampshire and local regional artists and groups like the Starbird Puppet Theater (Tamworth), the Weathervane Theater (Whitefield), the Papermill Playhouse (Lincoln), Bread and Puppet Theater (Glover, VT), the Frost Place (Franconia), Women’s Rural Entrepreneurial Network (Bethlehem), the Jefferson Chorus, the Summerfare Chorus (Jefferson), and Ballet New England (Wayland, MA), often successfully demonstrating the powerful connections between diverse art forms and artistic communities.

 Serving as a national model for resident ensembles, the Chamber Players have presented more than 1,200 education and outreach programs in New Hampshire public and private schools (from elementary, middle and high schools in Stark, Berlin, Jefferson, Groveton, Gorham and Stratford, et al, to the campus’ of Dartmouth and Keene State Colleges), at town halls, meeting houses, opera houses, radio stations, movie theaters, restaurants, libraries, factory floors, supermarkets, community centers, senior facilities, hospitals, rehab centers, churches, synagogues, ski lodges, grand resorts and summer camps, among others.

 Virtually all North Country Chamber Players’ activities have an educational component.